Brokeback Mountain: Casting

 Lee interviewed between 20 and 30 actresses for the roles of Alma and Lureen.
 Michelle Williams was one of the first to audition for the role of Alma, and Lee thought she was perfect for the part.
 Anne Hathaway, who was filming The Princess Diaries 2: Royal Engagement at the time, showed up to the audition during her lunch break.
 She was wearing a ball gown and hairpiece "that was way over the top", but she still felt focused for the audition.
 At first, Lee did not think she was an obvious choice, but he was convinced with her audition and cast her as Lureen.
-Hathaway lied to Lee about her knowledge of horse riding in order to cast her.
+Hathaway lied to Lee about her knowledge of horse riding in order to be cast.
 She took lessons for two months to prepare.

 Lee was happy with Ledger and Gyllenhaal portraying Ennis and Jack, respectively, because he thought their "young innocence" will help carry a love story until the end.
 Lee added, "I think these two are among the best in their age group [...]
 Jake plays the opposite of Heath and it creates a very good couple in terms of a romantic love story.
 The chemistry, I think, is great."
 Once all four leads were cast, Lee remembered being impressed with their maturity despite their young age; "It really scared me how good they were".